 Will match people living in AHRC NYC residences and attending its programs with volunteers from the community based on common interests and common points of view.
 Both people will need to commit to a partnership of at least a year, ideally growing into a longer, perhaps lifetime relationship.
 Volunteers and those supported will spend leisure time together to bridge the gap between people with intellectual disabilities and their neighborhoods.

-To Volunteer for any of these programs: Employment Mentoring, I-PREP, Money Makes Sense, Creative Connections, Gardening Renovation and Upkeep, Supply Drives, or our Recreation Programs, contact Karen Zuckerman, Director of Volunteering and Corporate Engagement, email Karen Zuckeman or call 212-895-3393.
+To Volunteer for any of these programs: Employment Mentoring, I-PREP, Money Makes Sense, Creative Connections, Gardening Renovation and Upkeep, Supply Drives, or our Recreation Programs, contact Karen Zuckerman, Director of Volunteering and Corporate Engagement, email Karen Zuckerman or call 212-895-3393.